 In addition to creating new developments, the Community Land Trust works with existing

-Through a new and innovative relationship with the Land Trust, Bakerview accessed expertise and the financing needed to re-mediate the
+Through a creative and productive relationship with Community Land Trust, Bakerview accessed the expertise and the financing needed to re-mediate the co-op buildings.

-As a result, the co-op is looking better than it has in years.
-Renovations are continuing and occupancy levels have returned to healthy levels.
-Having the assistance of the Community Land Trust has given new life to the 94-unit
+As a result, the co-op is looking better than it has in years: the co-op was renovated and occupancy levels have returned to healthy levels.
+Having the assistance of the Community Land Trust has given new life to the 94-unit co-op.

 The Community Land Trust is moving ahead with the development of more than a thousand homes in alliance with the Vancouver Affordable Housing Agency (VAHA).
-It's also completing construction of Fraserview Housing Co-op's 278 homes and working with other groups to relocate, redevelop or expand their co-ops where members have decided that was in their interests.
+It's also developing housing on Vancouver Island and working with other groups to relocate, redevelop or expand their co-ops where members have decided that was in their interests.

 These new homes will complement the hundreds of homes already within the Land Trust.
 You can see a mix of the old, the new, and the future in the slideshow.
 The Land Trust also works with non-profit societies to help them reach their goals as well.
 Within the next few years the Land Trust will be responsible for three thousand non-profit homes across BC.

-The co-op operates a pair of high-rise towers, a townhouse block and a low-rise apartment building all within a block or so of the Fraser River (at the base of Jellicoe Street).
-In total, the co-op has 278 homes, more than half of which are family-sized (having two or more bedrooms).
+The co-op operates townhouses and a low-rise apartment building within steps of the Fraser River (at the base of Jellicoe Street).
+In total, the co-op has 90 pet-friendly homes, all of which are family-sized (having two or more bedrooms).
 The co-op is situated just west of the River District and its amenities.